Dog Psychology, Behaviour & Training

 Prices vary depending on the behaviour, psychology, and training needs.

-Don't let the price be the reason your dog doesn't receive the help required, please contact us to see if we can help, many concessions, payment plans, and offers are available.
+Don't let the price be why your dog doesn't receive the help required,

 **Ask your dog's rescue to contact us via text on the number at the top of the page with their charity or not-for-profit number, and they'll be issued a reference number for you to use.

-*Travel costs always apply at £1.50 per mile from central Colchester (min 10 miles), this cost is currently inclusive of the return journey, but is likely to change as the changes in fuel costs rise.
+*Travel costs always apply at £1.50 per mile from central Colchester (min 10 miles), which is currently inclusive of the return journey, but is likely to change as the changes in fuel costs rise.

 Help is also available online via various sources and group sessions but the cost of these training sessions is subject to overhead costs and relevant capacity.

-Other costs for specific assessments, expert witness, or other training not listed, are also subject to the relevance, so please contact us directly for further information on anything not highlighted or mentioned here.
+Other costs for specific assessments, expert witness, or other training not listed, are also subject to the relevance, so don't hesitate to get in touch with us directly for further information on anything not highlighted or mentioned here.

 Canine Visual Language